 Do some Cat Photography at their most playful moments.
 You can ask someone else to attract the cats’ attention by using their favorite toy and remains within the range to photograph his reactions.

 Hide Them In Plain Sight

-If your cat really enjoys blending with their surrounding, take photos of them as quickly as you can when they are trying to play hide and seek.
+If your cat really enjoys blending with their surrounding, Cat Photography says take of them as quickly as you can when they are trying to play hide and seek.
 Find sets or props that match their fur color and observe how they interact with it.